kevgo/text-runner/CONTRIBUTING.md

   via a [LinkTargetBuilder](src/commands/run/link-target-builder.js) instance.

 2. In the `run` phase, the prepared actions are executed one by one.
-  They now have full access to all link targets in all other files.
+  They now have full access to all link targets in all files.
   The actions signal their progress, success, and failures via [formatters](src/formatters).
   TextRunner provides two formatters: a simple [dot formatter](src/formatters/dot-formatter.js) and a [detailed formatter](src/formatters/detailed-formatter.js), which prints more details as it runs.
-  When using TextRunner via its JavaScript API, you have to provide your own formatter to gain access to the stream of test run events.
+  When using TextRunner via its JavaScript API, you have to provide your own formatter to gain access to the stream of test outcomes.
   If an action signals test failure by throwing an exception or returning an error via callback or Promise, TextRunner stops the execution, displays the error via the formatter,